roban/machine-epistemology/_posts/2015-06-28-foundherentism.md

 ## beliefs and evidence

-The belief $$P$$ might be identified with a statements about model parameters that can be assigned posterior probabilities, e.g. "parameter $$x$$ has a value less than $$0.5$$ (though see further discussion below). $$A$$'s "experiential evidence" seems similar to the set of observables in a Bayesian model.
+The belief $$P$$ might be identified with a statement about model parameters that can be assigned a posterior probability, e.g. "parameter $$x$$ has a value less than $$0.5$$ (though see further discussion below). $$A$$'s "experiential evidence" seems similar to the set of observables in a Bayesian model.